Jackpot2019/MultipleVideoPlay/README.md

 # MultipleVideoPlay
-this is unity project that playing multiple video files.
+This is unity project that playing multiple video files.